Delivering the ATS Message Service to the End User using AMHS Possible issues and solutions

 AMHS (Air Traffic Services (ATS) Message Handling Services), as specified in the ICAO ATN (Aeronautical Telecommunications Network) SARPs, is the new standard for ground to ground messaging communications, which is being adopted rapidly and will eventually replace existing AFTN and CIDIN systems.

 The "ATS Message Service" is the end to end message service that AMHS provides.
 AMHS specifies the service, and the underlying infrastructure that is used in order to provide this service.
 To build a complete system, the ATS Message Service needs to be provided to end users, sitting at terminals.
 This paper looks at various approaches to doing this.
-In particular:

 Benefits of Delivering the ATS Message Service to the End User